merge/skulls/README.md

 ![Raspberry Pi at work](rpi_clip.jpg)

 ### Example: internal
-NOT YET AVAILABLE HERE

-* make sure you have your backups
+CAUTION: THIS IS NOT ENCOURAGED

 * You have to have your 8MB chip flashed externally after `ifdtool -u ifdmegbe.rom` before this, once
-* according to the [flashrom manpage](https://manpages.debian.org/stretch/flashrom/flashrom.8.en.html) this is very dangerous!
+* very convenient, but according to the [flashrom manpage](https://manpages.debian.org/stretch/flashrom/flashrom.8.en.html) this is very dangerous!
-* very convenient - you don't need any additional hardware
-* here you'll use the ...full.rom release file
 * Boot Linux with the `iomem=relaxed` boot parameter (for example set in /etc/default/grub)
-* use `internal` as flashrom programmer name
-* create the following file (named x230-layout.txt):

-		0x00000000:0x007fffff ifdmegbe
-		0x00800000:0x00bfffff bios

-`flashrom -p internal --layout x230-layout.txt --image bios -c "MX25L3206E" -w x230_coreboot_seabios_example_full.rom`

-You may have to set programmer options `internal:laptop=force_I_want_a_brick,spispeed=128` or parts of it, or other settings...
+* download a released 4MB "top" rom image
+* run `prepare_internal_flashing.sh` for generating all necessary files and instructions

 ## How we build
 * Everything necessary to build coreboot (while only the top 4MB are usable of course) is included here